DSTX70/Gigster-Garage-MVP/docs/QUICK_START.md

 ### How do I enable AI features?
 AI features require a Pro or Enterprise plan.
 Upgrade in Settings → Billing.

+### What are agents?
+Agents are 17 specialized AI systems that automate workflows.
+Admins can view them in Agent Management.

+### How do I use the API?
+Install the TypeScript client: `npm install @gigster-garage/api-client`.
+See User Manual → API Documentation for details.

 ---